 Double Ginger Cookies

-- Preheat oven to 350°F. Sift together flour, ginger, baking soda, cinnamon, cloves, and salt.
+Preheat oven to 350 degrees.
+Sift together flour, ginger, baking soda, cinnamon, cloves, and salt in a medium bowl.

-- In a large bowl, cream butter with 1 c. sugar.
+In a large bowl, cream butter with 1 cup sugar.
 Add egg and mix until uniformly combined.
 Stir in crystallized ginger, molasses, and water.

 - Add the sifted dry ingredients in 3 batches, mixing well after each addition.

-- Using wet hands, form rounded tablespoon-sized balls of dough.
-Roll each ball in the remaining 2 T. sugar and lay on ungreased baking sheets about 2” apart.
+Using wet hands, form rounded tablespoon-sized balls of dough.
+Roll each ball in the remaining 2 tablespoons sugar and lay on ungreased baking sheets about 2” apart.
 Press down each to flatten slightly.

 - Bake for 8-10 minutes, rotating the baking sheet halfway through baking.
 Allow the cookies to cool on the baking sheet slightly, about 5 minutes, before removing to a wire rack to cool completely.